 Can she free his heart from the demons that plague him, or will his fears keep him from loving again?

-Following the deaths of her sister and brother-in-law, Kaya Brehna is awarded custody of their three children, and to avoid financial ruin, she must move them to Palm Beach where her successful career in interior decorating can provide financial security.
+Following the deaths of her sister and brother-in-law, Kaya Brehna is awarded custody of their three children.
+To avoid financial ruin, she must move them to Palm Beach where her successful career in interior decorating can provide financial security.
 Her plans are, however, thwarted by New Hampshire business mogul, Bryce Fontaine, who is determined to keep his godchildren in Granite Falls at all costs—even emotional blackmail.

-Can Bryce and Kaya find a way to work together for the good of the children whom they both love while simultaneously heal the pain in each other’s heart?
+Can Bryce and Kaya find a way to work together for the good of the children whom they both love, or will the pain in each of their hearts keep this blended family divided?

 READ AN EXCERPT FROM THE MOGUL'S RELUCTANT BRIDE